PSYCHONAUTS

 The serious aspects of Psychonauts' writing are excellent as well.

 The whole construct of psychics and how they are treated (valued for their abilities, but often disregarded as people, seen as something that needs to be 'fixed', perhaps by way of lobotomy) and their other traits (Nearly all of the Psychonauts have strange, but interesting pet interests and specific speaking-patterns) can be read as a science-fiction variant of autism.
-As someone with autism myself, I found the game's exploration of it to be particularly well-done.

 It sounds sort-of insane to say a cartoon video-game like this is the first time I've seen a reflection of it that I've really connected to, but it's true.